chriskrycho/v4.chriskrycho.com/content/pages/cv.md

 ### Talks

+- <b>CSS Modules lightning talk</b> (Denver Ember.js Meetup, December 2018)

 - **Rust and WebAssembly** (Denver/Boulder Rust Meetup, May 2018)

 - **[TypeScript and Ember.js: Why And How][ember-atx]** (Ember <abbr title="Austin, Texas">ATX</abbr> Meetup, April 2018):

-    > **Abstract:** A three-part look at Ember.js and TypeScript today: What are the benefits to me as an Ember developer for using TypeScript?
+    > <b>Abstract:</b> A three-part look at Ember.js and TypeScript today: What are the benefits to me as an Ember developer for using TypeScript?
 What are the tradeoffs if I adopt TypeScript?
 Where are things going from here?

+    (I also delivered a slightly shorter version of this same material at the Denver Ember.js Meetup in June 2018.)

 - **[TypeScript Up Your Ember.js App][ts-workshop]** (EmberConf 2018 Workshop, March 2018):